 The communication shall be made in accordance with the Firm's protocols or procedures.
-In the absence of such protocols and procedures, it shall be made directly to the Engagement Leader responsible for the Sustainability Assurance Engagement.10
+In the absence of such protocols and procedures, it shall be made directly to the Engagement Leader responsible for the Sustainability Assurance Engagement.2

-10 In Australia, section 301A of the Corporations Act 2001 specifies that a Sustainability Assurance Engagement performed to meet Chapter 2M requirements is required to be performed by the entity's auditor (who also performs the audit of the entity's Financial Statements).
+2 In Australia, the Corporations Act 2001 specifies that a Sustainability Assurance Engagement performed to meet Chapter 2M requirements is required to be performed by the entity's auditor (who also performs the audit of the entity's Financial Statements).